sbow19/deeper-test/README.md

 ### Set out project structure

 + The first thing I did was set up a MongoDB instance on my local machine.
-To do so I downloaded the official Mongo Docker image, and ran the container.
+I downloaded the official Mongo Docker image and ran the container.

 + My project root is the Test/ directory.
 I initialised a Git repo for this directory.

 + I added three sub-directories to manage the project:
-    - backend/ (including code relating to importing data)
+    - backend/
     - frontend/
     - import_data/